 How to apply to live in Sheltered Housing

-Applicants for sheltered housing will be subject to an assessment by the Council to establish the prospective tenant's support needs and suitability to living in their chosen Sheltered Housing community.
+Applicants for sheltered housing will be subject to an assessment by the Council to establish the prospective tenant's suitability to live in their chosen Sheltered Housing community.

-If you are over the age of 60 or disabled and you are a resident in the borough of Southend on Sea you may be eligible for Sheltered Housing.
+If you are over the age of 60 and you are a resident in the city of Southend-on-Sea, you may be eligible for Sheltered Housing.

 Please visit the Council's On the Move website to start this process.